Ammonia Toxicity

 Ammonia is among the most widely produced chemicals in the United States, a majority of which ends up as chemical fertilizers or as animal feeds.
 Ammonia exposure occurs mainly in the following ways:

-2. A high level of ammonia may be present in the air after the application of ammonia-containing fertilizers in the soil.[11]
+2. A high ammonia level may be present in the air after applying ammonia-containing fertilizers in the soil.[11]
 Hence, the farmers who rely on ammonia-based fertilizers are at an increased risk for inhalational exposure.

-3. Household and industrial cleaners contain anywhere from 5% to 25% of ammonia in dissolved form.
-Hence the residents, especially children of such households, are at an increased risk for accidental or suicidal ingestion exposure.
+3. Household and industrial cleaners contain 5% to 25% of ammonia in dissolved form.
+Hence, the residents, especially children of such households, are at an increased risk for accidental or suicidal ingestion exposure.
 The spillage of such products can lead to significant inhalational exposure as well.[12]

 4. Ammonia is produced by decaying manure.
-Hence the farmers who work in animal confinement buildings are at an increased risk for inhalational exposure.[13][14]
+Hence, farmers working in animal confinement buildings are at an increased risk of inhalation.[13][14]

 Epidemiology